Absent-reality/Dimensional-Tag/README.md

 #**Dimensional Tag:**
 ------------------
-An Android port for reading Lego Dimensions® tags.
+An Android port for reading LEGO Dimensions® tags.

 ## Disclaimer:
-This project was started purely as a "proof of concept".
+This project was started purely as a "proof of concept", and is in no way endorsed, sponsored or affiliated with the LEGO group.
 I am building this project for personal use and, above all else, as a learning tool.
 The designs are aimed at what I wanted to achieve, thus may not work for everyone.
 Definately a work in progress.
 Use at your own risk.
 Music and images are copywrite of their respective brands and companies.